Portugal Golden Visa

 Do I need to reside in Portugal, or can I live in other countries?

 Portugal doesn’t require you to live in the country full-time if you have a Golden Visa.
-You merely need to stay in Portugal for at least seven days per year.
+The program generally requires an average physical presence of seven days per year during the applicable residence period.
 Besides that, you may live in your country of origin or any other place you wish to live in.

 What is a fiscal number?